kcrnitc/FLYTBASE/README.md

 ### Step-by-Step Usage:

 1. **Run Primary Plotter:**
-   - Execute `python primary_drone_plotter.py`.
+   - Execute `primary_drone_plotter.py`.
 This opens an interactive interface to create or load the primary drone mission.

 2. **Plot the Primary Drone Path:**
    - Click anywhere on the canvas to place a waypoint.